ngearing/front-end/1-intro-to-front-end.md

 ## HTTPS

 Operations the same http only before request is sent the data gets turned into a secret code. only the other computer can turn it back.

+# Intro to HTML, CSS, Javascript

+Webpages are made of html, css, js.

+HTML is the structure.
+CSS is the style.
+JS is interactive elements.

+Js can make a page interactive by adding listeners

+# Other Internet Protocols

+Dynamic Host Configuration PRotocol (DHCP) - When your computer connects to a network the DHCP assigns your computer an IP.

+Domain Name System Protocol (DNS) - Your computer check the DNS server to find the IP address of the computer that is associated with a domain name.

+Internet Message Access Protocol (IMAP) - Is used to check emails and manage your mailbox.

+Simple Mail Transfer Protocol (SMTP) - This allows your client to send emails via an SMTP server.

+Post Office Protocol (POP) - Older protocol used to download emails, deleting email off the server once downloaded.

+File Transfer Protocol (FTP) - Allows you to send and receive files for a server.

+Secure Shell Protocol (SSH) - A way to log in to interact with a server.

+SSH File Transfer Protocol (SFTP) - Send file securely over the SSH protocol.